lm3nitro/Projects/New/Scapy/Scapy sending  range of strings.md

-In this script, I will be utilizing Scapy to craft UDP packets sent to port 1 with a string of incrementing integers in each packet.
+In this script, I will be utilizing Scapy to craft UDP packets sent to port 1 with a string of incrementing from the number 1-10 in each packet.
 Custom UDP packets can help assess how routers, firewalls, and other network devices handle unusual or malformed packets, particularly with specific payloads.
 It can also serve as a valuable exercise for understanding how networking protocols work.

 Here is a copy of the script:
 ```